 Here, Chernis shows an authentic, human side while asking her LinkedIn followers to take action.
 In particular, notice how Chernis uses negative calls-to-action, i.e. "Learn what not to do" and "Plus all the reasons not doing it are costing you" to effectively convey her message and convince followers to join the live webinar.

 Now, it's your turn.

-Lead your boring copy out of the grave and make it live.
+It's time for you to take these tips to bring your conversion copy to the next level.
 The end result is glorious: higher sales, better revenue, more customers, and through-the-roof conversions.
 It's up to you to produce the content that will make this happen.